reactjs/react.dev/content/docs/hooks-reference.md

 Returns a [memoized](https://en.wikipedia.org/wiki/Memoization) value.

-Pass a "create" function and an array of inputs. `useMemo` will only recompute the memoized value when one of the inputs has changed.
+Pass a "create" function and an array of dependencies. `useMemo` will only recompute the memoized value when one of the dependencies has changed.
 This optimization helps to avoid expensive calculations on every render.

 If no array is provided, a new value will be computed whenever a new function instance is passed as the first argument.
 (With an inline function, on every render.)

 > Note
 >
-> The array of inputs is not passed as arguments to the function.
-Conceptually, though, that's what they represent: every value referenced inside the function should also appear in the inputs array.
+> The array of dependencies is not passed as arguments to the function.
+Conceptually, though, that's what they represent: every value referenced inside the function should also appear in the dependencies array.
 In the future, a sufficiently advanced compiler could create this array automatically.

 ### `useRef`